sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 This is a macOS 14 bug and unfortunately not something I can work around.

 If you work at Apple → [FB13544993](https://github.com/feedback-assistant/reports/issues/457)

+#### Some calendar events are missing in Dato {#missing-events}

+Make sure:
+- The calendar with the event is enabled in Dato.
+- You are on the latest Dato and macOS versions.
+- You have tried restarting your computer.
+- You have not muted the event.
+- You have not excluded the event with the “Exclude events” setting.
+- The event shows up in the Calendar app.
+	- If it does not show up there, the problem is not with Dato.
+	- Try pressing <kbd>Command</kbd>+<kbd>R</kbd> in the Calendar app to force-refresh.
+	- If it's a Google account, you could try signing out and in again in the Calendar settings.
+That has helped a few users.

 #### How can I edit an event in Dato?